Viktor-Butkovich/Paleoclimate-Analytics/README.md

 Make sure to cite paleoclimate database and Holocene_temperature.pdf paper

 Note - Tableau public does not allow direct database connections, so any database/data warehouse setup will need to be connected to an Excel file first
+Note - Saving Tableau while on the data source tab seems to have a different effect, saving an extract of the data that breaks the worksheet next time data refreshes
+^   Don't save or turn on data extract mode or visualizations and dashboards will be deleted